CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### 14. Wizard's Quarters

 The entrance doors to this room exhibit visible signs of wear, with their iron hinges partially melted.
-Opening them fogrekinefully requires a Lift Skill check with a DC of 15.
+Opening them forcefully requires a CL 3 Lift Skill check.

 ```
 Within, the room bears the marks of destruction, evident in the ash, dust, fire-blackened walls, and heaps of debris under the sagging ceiling.
 The furnishings, including tables, chairs, bookshelves, and beds, have been charred or shattered, but they remain surprisingly intact.
 An iron chest, scogrekinhed by the flames, rests near the base of one of the beds.